arunkumar-mourougappane/esp32-wifi-utility/docs/user-guides/WEB_INTERFACE.md

 2. Click "Start Network Scan" button
 3. Wait for progress indicator (1-3 seconds)
 4. View results with signal strength analysis
+5. **Click any network** to see detailed information
+6. Use back button to return to scan list

-**Best For**: Finding available networks and checking signal quality
+**Best For**: Finding available networks, checking signal quality, and making informed connection decisions

 ---